A Season To Celebrate

-Perhaps you need to be Catholic to understand the joke, so let me explain.
+Perhaps you need to be Catholic to understand the joke.
 In the Catholic tradition, priests, monks and nuns take a vow of celibacy.
-The joke implies that we have unnecessarily endured pain when we were meant to enjoy life.
-Instead of being celibate, we should celebrate.
+The joke implies that we have unnecessarily endured pain when we were meant to enjoy life, all because of a typo.

 Count your blessings